A Metal-Free Galaxy at $z = 3.19$? Evidence of Late Population III Star Formation at Cosmic Noon: Results and Discussions

 Accounting for possible MSA flux loss, we scale the NIRSpec/prism spectrum to the F277W photometry, yielding a corrected H$\alpha$ flux of \( (4.2 \pm 0.6)\times10^{-18}\,\mathrm{erg\,s^{-1}\,cm^{-2}} \) and a Ly$\alpha$/H$\alpha$ ratio of \(13.9 \pm 2.5\).
 In Case B recombination, the intrinsic Ly$\alpha$/H$\alpha$ ratio is \(\sim8.7\) \citep{Brocklehurst1971MNRAS.153..471B}.
 The significantly elevated observed ratio suggests negligible dust attenuation, as Ly$\alpha$ photons are known to be resonantly scattered and easily suppressed in dusty media.
 This may be consistent with expectations for a Pop~III star formation scenario.

 We acknowledge that strong-line metallicity estimates based on the R3 ratio are subject to systematic uncertainties.
 As emphasized by \citet{Hsiao2025arXiv250503873H}, different empirical calibrations can yield metallicities that vary by more than 0.3 dex, particularly when extrapolated to the extremely low-metallicity regime.
+For instance, the simulation-based calibration of \citet{Hirschmann2023MNRAS.526.3504H} yields a 2-$\sigma$ upper limit of 12+log(O/H) $< 6.39$.
 We note that under the calibration by \citet{Nakajima2022ApJS..262....3N}, which is not optimized for high-redshift galaxies, the observed R3 value of the \target falls below the calibrated range on the low-metallicity branch, and thus does not yield a reliable metallicity estimate.
 While the calibration does extend to such low R3 values on the high-metallicity branch (corresponding to $Z \gtrsim Z_\odot$), we consider this solution unlikely given the low stellar mass of the galaxy.
+However, using their separate calibrations for subsamples with large, medium, and small EW$_0$(H$\beta$), we infer 2-$\sigma$ upper limits of 12+log(O/H) $<$ 6.75, 6.85, and 6.95, respectively.
 Moreover, the R3 ratio is also sensitive to the ionization parameter (U); for a given R3 value, higher log(U) corresponds to an even lower inferred metallicity \citep{Nakajima2022ApJS..262....3N}.
 While these considerations do not weaken the conclusion that CR3 is extremely metal-poor, they highlight the need for caution in interpreting such low R3 measurements and underscore the importance of future confirmation via direct $T_e$-based metallicity diagnostics in similar systems.

 We also consider the possibility that the suppressed \oiii\ and enhanced \hei$\,\lambda10830$ may result from ultra-dense gas.
 Similar line behavior has been observed in the ``Cliff" \citep{deGraaff2025arXiv250316600D}, a Little Red Dot (LRD) with an ultra-dense broad-line region.
 However, the \target shows a very different SED, and deeper, higher-resolution spectra will be needed to further investigate its gas properties.